mplegaspi/AzureVPNECMP/README.md

 ![](https://github.com/yinghli/AzureVPNECMP/blob/master/ECMP.jpg)

 We use this topology to simulate high available customer scenarios.
 VNET2 is customer on Azure resource.
 It includes one VPN gateway and IP prefix 10.2.0.0/16.
-VNET3 and VNET33 simulate customer two on premise VPN devices but share with same customer IP prefix 10.3.0.0/16.<br>
+VNET3 and VNET33 simulate customer two on premise VPN devices but share with same customer IP prefix 10.3.0.0/16.
+Detail setup PowerShell can be refer [here](https://github.com/yinghli/AzureVPNECMP/blob/master/vpn1.txt).<br>

 Parameters      | Azure          |OnPrem1       |OnPrem2
 ----------------| -------------  |-----------   |---------